Commercial Ceiling Lighting Buying Guide: Panels, Troffers, Recessed & Linear Fixtures

 Glare Control, CRI, and Visual Comfort

-In ceiling lighting, performance is measured in how well people can work under the light—not how bright the fixtures look when you stare at them.
-The most common reasons projects “feel wrong” after install are glare, poor vertical illumination, and inconsistent color quality.
+In ceiling lighting, performance is measured by how well people can work under the light.
+The most common causes of negative post-install feedback are uncontrolled glare, weak vertical illumination, and inconsistent color performance.

-- CRI: Higher CRI improves color discrimination—especially valuable for retail, healthcare, and detail-oriented tasks.
+- CRI: application-driven CRI targets improve color discrimination for retail, healthcare, and detailed work.

 Dimming, Controls, and Code Alignment